 - Check disk space before starting to reduce the data.
 The reduction of all the demo data sets will need at least 1 GB.
 However, at least 5 GB are recommended.
 This disk space requirement applies to directories pointed to by the TMP_PRODUCTS and END_PRODUCTS_DIR variables. - Should the user find data reduction problems, the recipe parameter debug allows to increase recipe verbosity.
 Change this parameter for the recipe of interest. - The ProductRenamer can be setup to create the desired filenames.
 Use the Rename keywords parameter to change the renaming scheme.
 It is possible to use keywords from the the header or literal strings (quoted by ").
 Currently, there is only one ocurrence in the workflow of the ProductRenamer, just after the science recipe.
-However, this actor can be placed in several places in the workflow (for instance, to store in the final directory the master flat). - All the intermediate products created by the workflow are stored in TMP_PRODUCTS_DIR directory.
-The subdirectory structure is shown in Figure A.4.1.
-For each recipe instance there is a subdirectory, and inside this there is another subdirectory with the timestamp of the execution time.
+However, this actor can be placed in several places in the workflow (for instance, to store in the final directory the master flat).

-ESO Doc: VLT-MAN-ESO-19500- VLT-MAN-ESO-19500-2965 UVES Pipeline User Manual Issue: Issue 18.0 e v Els i ipenne e ser mandar Date: Date 2011-10-31 Page: 105 of 112
+Doc: VLT-MAN-ESO-19500-2965

+Issue: Issue 19.0

+Date: Date 2012-04-05

+Page: 106 of 113